Joao4569/farm_fresh/README.md

 2. While testing Django allauth I found this error in the terminal window: `TypeError: argument of type 'PosixPath' is not iterable`, I found a solution to the issue on [Stackoverflow](https://stackoverflow.com/questions/64634674/django-typeerror-argument-of-type-posixpath-is-not-iterable) by making use of the `os.path.join()` method on the default database name value.

-3. While creating the products models and attempting to make migrations I recieved the following error from the terminla window : `(fields.E210) Cannot use ImageField because Pillow is not installed.` - **RESOLVED** by installing Pillow.
+3. While creating the products models and attempting to make migrations I received the following error from the terminal window : `(fields.E210) Cannot use ImageField because Pillow is not installed.` - **RESOLVED** by installing Pillow.

-4. While testing the product detail template I found that on a small mobile device the empty header container wasn't pushing the top of the page down to the bottom of the main site header - **RESOLVED** by adding another 3 media queries in the base.css file in order to push the body down on mobile devies due to the slightly different layout used.
+4. While testing the product detail template I found that on a small mobile device the empty header container wasn't pushing the top of the page down to the bottom of the main site header - **RESOLVED** by adding another 3 media queries in the base.css file in order to push the body down on mobile devices due to the slightly different layout used.

-5. Found a bug with the checkout signals while testing the checkout flow - first I found a duplicate function name in signals.py within the checkout app, I changed this and added a print message in order to test the delete signal in the update on delete function.**RESOLVED** by finding that the signal was recieved, printed my message to the terminal and updated the orders totals.
+5. Found a bug with the checkout signals while testing the checkout flow - first I found a duplicate function name in signals.py within the checkout app, I changed this and added a print message in order to test the delete signal in the update on delete function.**RESOLVED** by finding that the signal was received, printed my message to the terminal and updated the orders totals.
 Just to make sure I then created and deleted another order, updated and modified a few line items and found it all was working as expected, including the delivery costs while I was busy testing the rest of the functionality.

 6. While testing the checkout success page and the Stripe webhooks, I found an error with the form submit function in the stripe_elements.js file.
 I was trying to trim and collect form data which is preset in the model as well as non editable fields, and not captured on the form from the users input. **RESOLVED** by removing the code for collecting and trimming the users form input, for these 3 field: City, Country and state.

 7. While testing if the static files were being loaded to our AWS S3 bucket, an error appeared that our static files were not being loaded to AWS.
-Since I was using the Boutique Ado project as a guiudeline for this project, I opened the requirements.txt file and compared it to my own as I thought the error might lie with the relationship between older versions of certain software trying to communicate with newer versions of others.
+Since I was using the Boutique Ado project as a guideline for this project, I opened the requirements.txt file and compared it to my own as I thought the error might lie with the relationship between older versions of certain software trying to communicate with newer versions of others.
 I proceeded to then uninstall and reinstall any versions of software that looked like they were a lot newer than once used in Boutique Ado and this **RESOLVED** the issue and all my static files were loaded to our AWS bucket.

 8. After testing if all images were displaying after having been moved to AWS, I found that non of the images were displaying.
 I **RESOLVED** this by fixing all the image source URL's by using newly setup media url instead of the normal `/media/` file path used in gitpod throughout production.